 Governmental funds report capital outlays as expenditures.
-In the statement of activities, capital outlay is not reported as an expenditure.
-However, the statement of activities will report as depreciation expense, the allocation of the cost of any depreciable asset over the estimated useful life of the asset.
-Capital outlay and depreciation expense in the current period are as follows:
+In the statement of activities capital outlay is not reported as an expenditure.
+However, the statement of activities will report as depreciation expense the allocation of the cost of any depreciable asset over the estimated useful life of the asset.
+Therefore, this is the amount of capital outlay, depreciation and dedication of capital assets to other governments, in the current period.

-Capital Outlay 740,702
+Capital Outlay 826,456